What is a request for information (RFI) for procurement?

 - The date and signature of the requestor.

 When working with a request for information or any procurement document, it’s essential to use a secure e-signature tool.
-Discover everything you can do to make security, signatures and workflows easier with Adobe Sign.
+Discover everything you can do to create digital signatures and make security, signatures and workflows easier with Acrobat Sign.